-Average perundergraduate-Percent of the borrower Number in the class (defined cumulative class (defined in above) who principal H4 above) who borrowed from borrowed from borrowed from the types of the types of loans specified in the the types of loans loans specified in specified in the the first column first column Source/Type of Loan first column (nearest 1%) (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. 110 68.00% \$28,942 Include both Federal Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal 110 68.00% \$27.922 Stafford Subsidized and Unsubsidized.
+Percent of the undergraduate-Number in the class (defined borrower class (defined above) who cumulative in H4 above) borrowed from principal who borrowed the types of borrowed from from the types loans specified the types of of loans in the first loans specified specified in the column in the first Source/Type of Loan first column (nearest 1%) column a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. 110 68.00% \$25.756 Include both Federal Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal 67.00% \$25,002 108 Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans. c) Institutional loan programs.
-0 0.00% \$0 d) State loan programs.
-2 1.00% \$30,768 e) Private student loans made by a bank or 7 4.00% \$7,234 lender.
+19 12.00% \$1,649 d) State loan programs.
+1 1.00% \$16,490 e) Private student loans made by a bank or 6 4.00% \$14,193 lender.